KristerV/website/gitpod/docs/configure/workspaces/index.md

 See the [Gitpod CLI](/docs/references/gitpod-cli) page for more.

-## Validating your Gitpod configuration
+## Validate your Gitpod configuration

 You can test your configuration including your `.gitpod.yml` without leaving your worksapce or committing you changes by using the `gp rebuild` command.
 This command works using a [Debug Workspace](/docs/configure/workspaces/debug-workspaces), which you can think of as a mini workspace running in your workspace and allows you to troubleshoot workspace configuration (ports, tasks, etc) and more.